hyosung11/Launch-School/Courses/journal.md

 13:08 In a funk right now.
 Is it time to call Urmi?
 I have a three-day streak of doing The Quick and the Dead.
 I just want to shop for new soccer cleats, or get shoe trees for my current cleats.
 Ugh.

 14:36 End of JS129 Study Group.
 God I need to take the assessment.

+## 20220429 금요일

+12:03 Get my shit together and study before taking the exam.
+Get some green tea now.